Robert Trivers: Rutgers teaching controversy

-In 2015, Rutgers University suspended Trivers with pay as part of an ongoing dispute regarding a class on "Human Aggression" the Anthropology department had assigned to him.
-Trivers said that he was told to teach the class even though he objected that he knew nothing about the specific subject.
-In his first lecture, Trivers told the class he would do his best to learn the subject along with them and with the help of guest lecturers.
-Rutgers suspended Trivers for involving the students in the controversy.
-Trivers told the Rutgers campus newsletter that Rutgers's officials refused to meet with him.
-Trivers also told the student paper: "You would think the university would show a little respect for my teaching abilities on subjects that I know about and not force me to teach a course on a subject that I do not at all master."
+In 2014, Rutgers University suspended Trivers with pay for refusing to teach a class on "Human Aggression" that had been assigned to him.
+Trivers told the class that he knew nothing about the subject and that he would do his best to learn the subject along with them with the help of a guest lecturer.
+Rutgers suspended Trivers for refusing to teach and for involving the students in the controversy.
+In an interview with the student newspaper The Daily Targum, Trivers described himself as "one of the greatest social theorists in evolutionary biology alive, period", and stated that the assigned subject was out of his area of expertise, adding "You would think the university would show a little respect for my teaching abilities on subjects that I know about and not force me to teach a course on a subject that I do not at all master."